Do you feel like you’d be prepared if a major crisis struck your area?

 Food can be bland without spices.
 Obviously, you’ll eat whatever you must to survive in a difficult situation.

-But if you have the chance to stock up, be sure to add spices to your list.
+Even so, if you have the chance to stock up, be sure to add spices to your list of emergency supplies.
 It will give food a much better flavor.

 Even during a crisis, people still have a sweet tooth.
 It’s important to make sure you have sugar, molasses, honey, or another kind of sweetener on hand.